 - Create a blade shape with your hands, and “saw” back and forth lightly to warm up the neck and shoulders.

-- Gently knead shoulders, starting with broad pressure using your palms, and moving to using your thumbs to knead areas of tension.
+- Gently knead shoulders, starting with broad pressure using your palms, and moving to use your thumbs to knead areas of tension.

 - Massage the neck, using both hands to gently work up and down the full length.